-I certify that I have read and understand the Religious Accommodations Policy as listed above and I believe to the best of my knowledge that I can meet the standards of the athletic training program without accommodation at this time.
+I certify that I have read and understand the Religious Accommodations Policy as listed above and I believe to the best of my knowledge that I can meet the standards of the Athletic Training Program without accommodation at this time.
 I understand that if I am unable to meet the standards of the Program, I may be dismissed from the Program.

-dismissed from the Program.

-Athletic Training Student Signature Date

-Print Name

-Statement B: Accommodations REQUESTED

-I certify that I have read and understand the Religious A believe to the best of my knowledge that I can meet the accommodations at this time.
-I will contact the necessa Director, and/or Coordinator of Clinical Education to d understand that if I am unable to meet the standards of may be dismissed from the program. e standards of the Program with certain ary athletic training faculty members, Program letermine what accommodations can be made.
-I
+I certify that I have read and understand the Religious Accommodations Policy as listed above, and I believe to the best of my knowledge that I can meet the standards of the Program with certain accommodations at this time.
+I will contact the necessary Athletic Training faculty members, Program Director, and/or Coordinator of Clinical Education to determine what accommodations can be made.
+I understand that if I am unable to meet the standards of the Program, with or without accommodations, I may be dismissed from the program.

-Athletic Training Student Signature Date

-Print Name